oyeolamilekan/dca-mern-app/readme.md

 - constants: This directory stores constants for the application.
 - controllers: This directory stores all business logic.
 - jobs: This folder contains all cron and backgroud jobs.
-- middleware:
+- middleware: This folder contains all application level middleware
-- models:
+- models: This folder contains data models for the application.
-- plugins:
+- plugins: This folder contains all custom plugins written for the application
-- routes:
+- routes: This folder contains application level routes
-- services:
+- services: This folder contains all application services